gtaborga-absencesoft/claude-usage-monitor/README.md

 **Q: How do I set up Firefox for the first time?**
 A: Just run `claude-usage setup-firefox` - it will open Firefox with the dedicated profile, you log in to Claude once, then close the browser.
 After that, simply run `claude-usage` anytime to auto-extract and display!

+**Q: How does the tool detect my plan (Pro/Enterprise/Free)?**
+A: In automatic mode, the tool parses the `data-org-plan` attribute directly from the claude.ai/settings/usage page.
+This ensures your plan is always correctly displayed without manual entry.
+If you use manual mode, you can enter your plan type directly.
+The plan is cached locally and will be preserved if automatic detection fails.

 **Q: Will this work on Windows?**
 A: It works on WSL (Windows Subsystem for Linux).
 Native Windows support could be added.